punyamodi/Mental_Health_Chatbot/README.md

 # Mental Health Chatbot

+## Note:
+The ipynb file is showing error in output because the API key was discbled before i could create a demo of it to upload on Github.
+Anybody with a API kay can use it properly.

 ## Introduction

 Welcome to the Mental Health Chatbot project, developed during a Hackathon held at IIIT Nagpur and organized by Crisper.
 In a world where mental health issues are on the rise, this innovative chatbot is designed to provide essential support and resources for individuals in need.
 Leveraging OpenAI's API, this chatbot offers a wide range of features to promote mental well-being.